nmata010/nmata010.github.io/_posts/data-strategy-post.md

 ---

-# Data strategy to correct domain shift
+# Title: Data strategy to correct domain shift

 ## tl;dr
 - **Clear problem statements are half the battle.** Well defined usecases obviate data requirements.
 Without this, my experimentation was destined to fail.
 - **Data makes a big difference (duh!).** By selectimg the right data alone i saw performance improvements by 2 OOM.
 Tweaking training parameters got me to the target benchmark.
 - **Data curation is simple, _not easy_.** Sourcing, annotating, and processing data is a grind but its the _most_ important task and where HITL matters most.
 Afterall, model quality is _derived_ from data quality.
-- **Validation closes the loop.** One at a timevalidating performance is a science experiment.
-Clear hypothesis, one variable at a time, etc.
+- **Clear outcomes flow from controlled variables.** Trying a bunch of things is the best way to know what does/doesn't work.
+But changing one variable at a time is key to drawing a line between input changes and performance improvements.

 ## Where do we begin?
-Last month i decided to train a cvis model.
-It was super easy and fun, but didn't yield the best results.
-There's a full write up here (insert link), but the gist of it is that i didn't really start with the end in mind, and thats how i discovered the importance of data strategy for ml applications.
+Last month I decided to train a cvis model.
+It was super easy and fun, but didn't net the best results.
+There's a [full write up here](/_posts/2025-10-24-training_a_yolo_model.md), but the gist of it is that I didn't really start with the end in mind, and thats how I discovered the importance of data strategy for ML applications.

-My intention on the heels of that flop was to take on a more scientific approach to the hypothesis that data strategy is the difference between my cvis model and one that works.
+My intention on the heels of that flop was to take on a more thoughtful approach to the notion that _data strategy_ is the difference between a cvis model that works and mine.

-In the name of science (and to have fun things to do on the long holiday weekends) i set out to:
+So as to not leave any loose threads from my last post (and to have fun things to do over the long thanksgiving weekend) I set out to solve my domain shit problem by:
-- define a clear usecase
+- Defining a clear usecase to serve as a 'what' and 'why' anchor for my experimentation.
+- Decide on 'success metric' for this usecase that will provide an objective measurement on performance.
-- cultivate some training data to support that usecase
+- Cultivate and prepare relevant training data in support of my usecase.
-- run some experiments to establish benchmarks
+- Train some models to check their performance on my usecase.
-- come to a conclusion on the hypothesis.
+- Come to a conclusion on what gets me to (or keeps me from) achieving the success criteria.

+Like all things, this seems simple on the surface, but required me to navigate a lot of nuance in domains I'm not that familiar with (see Dunning-Kruger effect).

-This is the story of how it went.
-We'll start at the beginning.
+We'll start at the beginning

 ## Defining a clear use case
 - Last time i did this i completely overlooked the "problem" part and skipped right to solution